 You can ask other people for help to set your goals if you want to.
-For example, your friends, family, Local Area Coordinator or Early Childhood Partner can help you.
+For example, your friends, family, or My NDIS contact can help you.

-We’ll talk with you in your planning conversation about what your goals will mean for your NDIS plan.
+We’ll talk with you about what your goals will mean for your NDIS plan.
 For example, we could talk about:

 - what your goals will look like for you